christianschmitz/rc4crypt/README.md

 * `-p` : printkey
 * `-s SUFFIX` : FILE1 -> FILE1SUFFIX, useful for batch processing many files and only having to enter pass-phrase once

 If no files are specified input is read from stdin.
-Output is sent to stdout.
+Output from encrypting/decrypting stdin is always sent to stdout.
+Output from encrypting/decrypting files is sent to stdout unless a suffix is specified.

 ## Installation